torproject/torspec/proposals/331-res-tokens-for-anti-dos.md

   however we didn't expand on those use cases to keep the proposal short.
-In the future, we might want to split this document into two proposals: one proposal that specifies the token scheme, and another that specifies how to use it in the context of onion servicves, so that we can then write more proposals that use the token scheme as a primitive.
+In the future, we might want to split this document into two proposals: one proposal that specifies the token scheme, and another that specifies how to use it in the context of onion services, so that we can then write more proposals that use the token scheme as a primitive.

   An extremely relevant use case would be to use Res tokens as a way to protect